Skip to main content

 Before students memorize facts, they should see how multiplication is built from addition.
 Four groups of 3 can be added as 3 + 3 + 3 + 3.

 Repeated addition helps students understand why multiplication works and gives meaning to the multiplication sentence.
+Instead of seeing multiplication as a brand-new operation, students learn that it grows from something they already know how to do.

 Example 3 + 3 + 3 + 3 = 12, so 4 x 3 = 12.